-(See State ex rel Shevin v.
+(See Section 99.061(7)(c), Fla.
+Stat.; State ex rel.
+Shevin v.
 Stone, 279 So.2d 17 (Fla.
 1972))

 Chapter 3: Resign-to-Run

 What is the "resign-to-run" law?

 The "resign-to-run" law essentially prohibits an elected or appointed "officer" from qualifying as a candidate for another state, district, county, or municipal public office if the terms or any part of the terms overlap with each other if the person did not resign from the office the person presently holds.